ether/etherpad-lite/doc/api/hooks_client-side.md

 This hook runs on the client side whenever a chat message is received from the server.
 It can be used to create different notifications for chat messages.
-Hook functions can modify the `author`, `authorName`, `duration`, `sticky`, `text`, and `timeStr` context properties to change how the message is processed.
+Hook functions can modify the `author`, `authorName`, `duration`, `rendered`, `sticky`, `text`, and `timeStr` context properties to change how the message is processed.
 The `text` and `timeStr` properties may contain HTML and come pre-sanitized; plugins should be careful to sanitize any added user input to avoid introducing an XSS vulnerability.

 Context properties: